Attribute Value Analysis Metric

 Validation Errors

-In certain instances validation errors can occur, depending on the attribute selected for analysis.
-A validation error (accompanied by an error message) will occur if:
+Validation errors can occur depending on the attribute selected for analysis.
+A validation error message will occur if:

 • The provided value is not valid based on the selected attribute validation base type.